 Chief complaints

-A 27-year-old woman presented with progressively worsening chest tightness and shortness of breath with activity.
+A 27-year-old woman presented with progressively worsening chest tightness and shortness of breath on exertion.

 History of present illness

 Six years ago, the patient began to experience chest distress and shortness of breath after activity, which was relieved after rest.
 The patient had occasional tussiculation but no paroxysmal dyspnea.
 She had low energy and lack of appetite, but her sleep quality was fair.
-The patient’s growth and development were within normal range.
+The patient’s growth and development were within the normal range.
 Over time, the symptoms of chest tightness worsened, and were accompanied by dizziness and numbness of the extremities.

 History of past illness